-Further, with increasing public awareness on their rights and with high expectations on reunification from government and the public, the Authority will deepen education and awareness/outreach programmes to sensitize both holders and claimants on their respective obligations with respect to surrender of unclaimed assets and reunification.
-Other strategies to actualize this KRA are as summarized below.
+Further, with increasing public awareness on their rights and with high expectations on re-unification from government and the public, the Authority will deepen education and awareness/outreach programmes to sensitise both holders and claimants on their respective obligations with respect to surrender of unclaimed assets and re-unification.
+Other strategies to actualise this KRA are as summarised below.

-KRA Strategic Objective Strategy Financial Assets Reunification Increase the reunification rate of Strengthen claimants' engagement framework.
-UFAswith the rightful owners.
-Strengthen unclaimed assets database analytics.
-Strengthen supportive reunification legal and policy framework.
-Enhance automation and decentralization of service delivery.
-Engage reunification agents.
+KRA Strategic Objective Strategy Financial Assets Re-unification Increase the re-unification rate of UFAs with the rightful owners Strengthen claimants' engagement framework Strengthen unclaimed assets database Analytics Strengthen supportive re-unification legal and policy framework Enhance automation and decentralisation of service delivery